terratags/terratags/README.md

 - `examples/module_blocks`: Examples of module blocks with various tag configurations
 - `examples/config.json` and `examples/config.yaml`: Example configuration files

+## Supported Resources

+Terratags includes a comprehensive list of AWS and AWSCC resources that support tagging.
+The current version supports:

+- **730+ AWS provider resources** that accept tags
+- **710+ AWSCC provider resources** that accept tags

+This list is automatically generated from the provider schemas and is regularly updated to ensure compatibility with the latest AWS resources.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### Updating the Resource List

+To update the list of taggable resources:

+1. Initialize a Terraform configuration with the AWS and AWSCC providers
+2. Extract the provider schemas using `terraform providers schema -json`
+3. Parse the schema to identify resources with `tags` attributes
+4. Update the `aws_taggable_resources.go` file

 ## License